 At Laura's Home, Women & Children Find Rest & Restoration

 For women and children, we are a bridge from crisis to stability and self-sufficiency.
 With 166 beds and 55 rooms, Laura’s Home offers specialized, wraparound services designed to empower families and individuals to live healthy lives.
 Until responses to COVID-19 went into effect, such as a moratorium on evictions and additional temporary housing options, every room in Laura's Home has been full with a waiting list for more than 5 years.
 As these temporary measures come to an end, we are anticipating an even greater need for our services to women and children.
 It is our hope to offer life-changing, meaningful solutions to the women and children of Cleveland who need lasting change.
 And not simply for them, but for generations to come.

-When a single woman or a mom with kids arrives at Laura's Home, we take intentional time to let them know they're safe, and introduce them to what it means to participate in the Laura's Home program.
-While we do have a small number of emergency beds available, most of the space at Laura's Home.
+When a single woman or a mom with kids arrives at Laura's Home, we take intentional time to let them know they're safe, and introduce them to what it means to participate in a personalized program track at Laura's Home.
 Our dedicated staff takes an individualized approach with every woman who comes to our crisis center.
 A caseworker will complete an assessment with every individual, and based on the needs of that individual will recommend the best track to help them meet their goals.
 Tracks can last anywhere from a short-term emergency stay to an entire year of completing classes and finding adequate housing and income.
 Our goal is to identify each person’s unique needs, and assist them with the best care and resources available.
-Aside from providing for all basic needs, our staff begins to engage women through a personal caseworker and introductory crisis support groups, and linking the women with any collaborative services that are needed.
+Aside from providing for all basic needs, our staff begins to engage women through a personal caseworker, introductory crisis support groups, and linking the women with any collaborative services that are needed.
 Children are immediately supported through Pathways, in-house childcare, tutoring, and fun activities.